GuyHadas/BillboardVisualizer/Readme.md

 ### Data Visualization and Graphing

-BillboardTopTen takes advantage of React.JS rapid render library for smooth visualization of Billboard's charts.
+BillboardVisualizer takes advantage of React.JS rapid render library for smooth visualization of Billboard's charts.
 There are two separate React components in charge of data visualization for BillboardTopTen: Charts component and Graph component.

 The first component is the charts component.
 This component displays a track's progression over time by drawing out distinct lines following a tracks ranking.
 Using a set velocity, the lines are animated across the screen.